-QUALIFICATION REQUIREMENTS: Ph.D. in entomology, applied biology/ecology, or other closely related agricultural field of study is required.
-Documented training in field crops research and agronomic production practices is critical to the success of the position.
-Applicants should have demonstrated effective oral, written and electronic communication skills necessary for presentations to a variety of audiences.
-Evidence of successful Grantsmanship, extension programming, and stakeholder interaction will be important considerations.
+Qualification Requirements: Ph.D. in entomology, applied biology/ecology, or other closely related agricultural field of study is required.
+Training in field crops research and agronomic production practices is critical to the success of the position.
+Applicants should possess effective oral, written, and electronic communication skills necessary for presentations to a variety of audiences.
+Evidence of successful grantsmanship, research activity, and stakeholder interaction will be important considerations.
 The ability to multi-task and work in a team environment with research and extension faculty representing other disciplines is critical.
 A working knowledge of U.S. field crop arthropod biology and ecology is necessary.
 Previous experience with IPM-oriented research, surveys of pesticide-resistant insect populations, evaluation of transgenic crops, and working with graduate students is preferred.

-APPLICATION PROCEDURE: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or in Workday for internal applicants) by attaching cover letter with resume, university transcripts, and two letters of recommendation.
+Application Procedure: Apply online at https://lsu.wd1.myworkdayjobs.com/LSU (or through Workday for internal applicants) by attaching a single PDF file containing a letter of application, curriculum vita, official university transcripts, three letters of reference and a statement describing how diversity would figure into your teaching, research, or extension activities.
 Paper, faxed or e-mailed application materials will not be accepted, except that in lieu of attaching the reference letters online, they may be sent directly to:

 Louisiana State University Agricultural Center

 The LSU Agricultural Center is a statewide campus of the LSU System and provides equal opportunities in programs and employment.
 An Equal Opportunity/Affirmative Action Employer.